durrantlab/autogrow4/tutorial/TUTORIAL.md

 Windows OS:

-1. Open a docker-enabled and bash-enabled terminal with administrative privileges.
+1. Open a docker-enabled and bash-enabled terminal with administrator privileges.
 2. Change into the `/autogrow4/docker/` directory in a bash enabled terminal:
    `cd /autogrow4/docker/`